amoga-org/dump-files/README.md

 ## Credits

-This tool was created with the assistance of Claude (Anthropic) as part of a CLI tool development exercise.
+This tool was created with the assistance of Claude (Anthropic).
 The implementation includes file handling, directory traversal, and smart filtering features to make file dumping more convenient and safe.